yonycherkos/faceSwap/README.md

 # FaceSwap

-One Paragraph of project description goes her
 This is face swapping project with opencv python.
 It takes two images as input then replace the face part of the first image into the face face part of the second one. if there are multiple faces in one of the images, it use the largest face.

 ## Getting Started